aalferea91/Lambda-Architecture/README.md

 Only thing left in this part of the architecture is the consumer of Kafka, which in our case it's going to be a microservice in docker.
 Since we are also running the API in another container, we can combine both in the docker compose file (https://github.com/aalferea91/Lambda-Architecture/tree/main/dockerized)

 #### Analytical Layer

+To be able to capture the number views of each comment we are going to use Kafka